-The MIT non-thesis option requires one to two additional graduate-level courses (three to six credits) beyond the requirements for the thesis option.
-These elective courses can be from any strand area but may not include MED 580, 590, 595, 597.
-The course must be acceptable for graduate credit and typically are taken from courses offered in education.
+The MIT non-thesis option requires at least one elective course beyond the requirements for the thesis option with a minimum of 36 allowable credits exclusive of the internship and internship seminar.
+These elective courses may be from any strand area but may not include MED 580, 590, 595, 597.
+The courses must be acceptable for graduate credit and typically are taken from courses offered in in education.
 However, they may include undergraduate (with prior approval only) or graduate courses from other departments.